Jaquetta Trueman, Anxiety depression counsellor

 Hi and welcome to you.
-Making the first step to find a counsellor is not easy and takes courage, so hopefully I can go some way to reassure you by saying that I'm a fully qualified and BACP accredited counsellor with over 11 years experience.
-I have a gentle, honest approach, providing a safe and confidential space for you to work through whatever it is that is troubling you.
-My practice is geographically based in Wellswood and the Lincombes, Torquay.
+Making the first step to find a counsellor is not easy and takes courage, so hopefully I can go some way to reassure you by saying that I'm a fully qualified and BACP accredited counsellor with over 12 years experience.
+I have a compassionate, honest approach, providing a safe and confidential space for you to work through whatever it is that is troubling you.
+My practice is geographically based in the Lincombes, Torquay.

 I am now offering secure and confidential one-to-one video counselling in order to keep both you, and myself, as safe as possible from COVID-19.
 I have offered video counselling ever since I was specifically trained many years ago and now would seem to be the perfect time to refocus to video while continuing to provide counselling support.
 The video system I use is one that is reputed to be highly secure and confidential and is popularly used by other mental health and medical clinicians.

 How can counselling help?
 People come to counselling for all sorts of reasons, to talk in confidence about anything that is troubling them either from present life, from the past, or indeed worries about the future.

 Often, our life and relationships can be affected by significant life events from our past that remain unresolved tend to come with us into the present, then added to that current events can be causing us emotional pain, knocking confidence, leaving us feeling depressed, confused, full of anxiety and with low self esteem.
 Sounds like a ball of knots and tangles?
 Well, my aim is to provide you with a safe space so that you can feel at ease to talk things through in confidence, where we can work it through together.
 You will probably be surprised how simply talking and exploring thoughts and feelings helps you to see things more clearly, see a different perspective, giving you the opportunity to make the changes you choose to make to find a new inner strength and way forward.